RSid/Technical-ProfessionalWriting/DeveloperReadMe.md

 * empathy
 * efficiency
 * humor
+* introspection

 in myself and the people I work with.

 I respond well to compliment sandwiches, frequent feedback, and collaborative teams.
-I like learning new things, and generally take more joy in being able to do a some of everything than in focusing on one narrow specialty.
+I like learning new things, and generally take more joy in being able to do some of everything than in focusing on one narrow specialty.
 Mentoring newer developers is something I enjoy and prioritize.

 I've found that teams that adhere fairly closely to Agile methedologies are more efficient and get along better.
 SCRUM and Kanban are both great, and retrospectives and refinements lead to strong teams and good software.